RocketChat/GSoC-Community-Hub/docs/menubar.md

-# Manubar Component
+# Menubar Component

 ## Description
-The `Manubar` component is a responsive navigation bar with a brand logo and dropdown menus.
+The `Menubar` component is a responsive navigation bar with a brand logo and dropdown menus.
 It uses `@sveltestrap/sveltestrap` for layout and styling.

 ## Usage
 Use this component to create a navigation bar with dropdown menus.
 Ideal for websites or apps requiring a clean and functional menu system.